Note: a version of this post originally appeared in Marketing Land.

 By leveraging its vast stores of customer data, Amazon knows what customers are looking for and what they’ve already bought, and it can retarget shoppers with messages that actually add value to their experiences.
 This is retargeting driven by customer identity resolution — no longer a lower-funnel ad tactic chasing short-term gains but, rather, a long-term strategy spurring brand affinity and high-value customer relationships.
 Hey, I get it.
 For marketers hard-pressed to justify ad budgets, boasting high KPIs comes with the job.
 But are high conversion rates really growing your business?
 Be honest, because we’ve all seen the headlines (“Dozens of Retail Mainstays Now Defunct,” “Retailers Shuttering Stores at Record Pace”).

 Identity-based retargeting isn’t about optimizing toward a conversion; it’s about optimizing toward what gets the conversion.
-Armed with identity, retailers can recognize known customers throughout all stages of the purchase funnel and beyond — from awareness, to consideration, to purchase, to loyalty — and retarget them with personal and relevant messaging that drives the ultimate KPI: high customer lifetime values.
+Armed with identity, retailers can recognize known customers throughout all stages of the purchase funnel and beyond — from awareness, to consideration, to purchase, to brand loyalty — and retarget them with personal and relevant messaging that drives the ultimate KPI: high customer lifetime values.

 At this point, there may be some retail marketers wondering, “Are we there yet?”
 Sure, the right data strategies and technology solution are a must.
 But without identity, you’ll miss critical parts of buyer journeys, resulting in imprecise targeting and irrelevant, disconnected and duplicative messaging — all of which adds up to a huge waste of ad dollars that could be better spent optimizing retargeting strategies that move relationships to the next stage.
 In other words, retargeting will continue to drive both you and your customers crazy.